 GAMECHANGERS Country Awards 2022 awarded Lucas Blantford the UK Rising Talent of the Year (Sport & Entertainment)

-/EIN News/ -- LONDON, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Mr. Adrian Blantford, Principal Manager, Lucas Blantford Racing Team, announced today that the UK's largest and most prestigious awards program presented by Gamechangers Country Awards has officially awarded Lucas Blatford "UK - RISING TALENT OF THE YEAR (SPORT & ENTERTAINMENT), LUCAS BLANTFORD, SPONSORED BY ELITE CAPITAL & CO."
+LONDON, UNITED KINGDOM, December 24, 2022 /EINPresswire.com/ -- Mr. Adrian Blantford, Principal Manager, Lucas Blantford Racing Team, announced today that the UK's largest and most prestigious awards program presented by Gamechangers Country Awards has officially awarded Lucas Blatford "UK - RISING TALENT OF THE YEAR (SPORT & ENTERTAINMENT), LUCAS BLANTFORD, SPONSORED BY ELITE CAPITAL & CO."

 "I can only thank the Gamechangers™ Country Awards 2022 Committee for their appreciation of Elite Capital & Co.'s nomination of Lucas and their approval to award him the award despite his young age, but Lucas's achievements had a positive impact on their decision,” Adrian Blantford said.